AdobeDocs/experience-manager-cloud-service.en/help/forms/captcha-adaptive-forms.md

    >[!NOTE]
    >
-   >If you have selected **[!UICONTROL Invisible]** option for CAPTCHA component then show/hide option is not applicable.
+   >* If you select reCAPTCHA v2 configuration with size as [!UICONTROL Invisible] then show/hide option is not applicable.

 ### Validate CAPTCHA {#validate-captcha}